-By timothy from Slashdot's love-it-or-hate-it department
+By Soulskill from Slashdot's you-can-trust-us department

-By timothy from Slashdot's please-take-a-minute-to-wonder department
+By Soulskill from Slashdot's long-live-the-pc department

 .Read Replies (0)

 By Soulskill from Slashdot's flying-cars-would-have-helped-with-this department